officialfm/api/sections/api.md

 It means that track is available for playing only in specified countries.
 If the availability field is not present, then the track is available worldwide and no restriction applies.
 You won't be able to access audio for those tracks outside the specified countries.
-Also, the `streaming.rtmp` field for those tracks will be missing.

 ```javascript
 {